stephenjohnlimb/boot/K8s.md

 **So what does this mean?
 How can I see something**

 OK, let's recap again.
-- We've taken nginx version 1.22 and pushed into microk8s registry
+- We've taken nginx version 1.22 and pushed into microk8s (local) registry
-- We've then created a simple deployment called **nginx-try** and run that up in a pod
+- We've then created a simple **deployment** called **nginx-try** and run that up in a pod
 - This means that nginx in that pod is listening on port 80 (that's how it was build by the developer)
-- Now by using **kubectl expose deployment nginx-try** we've exposed port 80.
+- Now by using **kubectl expose deployment nginx-try** we've exposed port 80 via port 9095.
 - The important bits here are **--port 9095 --target-port 80** and **type NodePort**
-- Finally, we give it a name of **nginx-service**
+- Finally, we've given it a name of **nginx-service**

 You may be expecting to be able to go to your local host browser and enter:
 - _http://localhost:80_
 - Or _http://localhost:9095_

-Or something like that, but no I'm afraid not.
+Or something like that, **but no I'm afraid not**.
 It's a bit more complex than that.
 Kubernetes has its own internal networking stuff going on.
-So lets un pick it a bit.
+So lets un-pick it a bit.

 Here is an example from my machine.
 ```